The Rise of the Content Mesh

 Fully fledged CMS services still exist, they are continually being improved and built upon.
 However, micro-services are built to do one thing, and do it right.
 This means that the right tools can always be used for the job, as opposed to hacking a pre-existing functionality to do it for you (you have to love WordPress development…).

-Consider a Ecommerce business for instance.
+Consider an Ecommerce business for instance.
 Products need to be managed, payments need to be taken, as well as a blog, CRM, user data storage, and analytics.
+That’s a lot in one box!

 One size fits all